-Sand is available for Cheshire residents to pick up for use on their own property.
+Sand is available for Cheshire residents to pick up for use on their own property beginning in December.
 Residents must bring their own containers to the Public Works Garage, 1286 Waterbury Road between 7:30 AM and 3:00 PM, Mondays - Fridays.
 Identification may be requested.

 Parking bans are put into effect by the Police Department (203-271-5500) and are listed on the Town's website (www.CheshireCT.org) and/or local news stations.